o-daneel/Lunii_v3.RE/CIPHERING_v3.md

 * N defeated (depends on Device Ciphering)

 ## Open questions
 1. Are device key & iv related between two luniis ?
-   (my guess is : NO, that would be a huge flaw)
+   (my guess is : **NO**, that would be a huge flaw)
+2. What is the 0x10 bytes long data undefined in perso area ?
+   * not ciphered with device key

 ## Facts
 * previous v2 ciphering does no longer applies.